kubero-dev/kubero-cli/README.md

 |                          # Can also be used to install Kubero on an existing cluster
-├── login (li)             # Log in to Kubero and save credentials ├── logout (lo)            # Log out from Kubero and remove saved credentials ├── instance (i)           # List Kubero instances
+├── login (li)             # Log in to Kubero and save credentials ├── logout (lo)            # Log out from Kubero and remove saved credentials ├── clusters (cl)          # List Kubero cluster
-│   ├── create             # Create an instance configuration
+│   ├── create             # Create a cluster configuration
-│   ├── delete             # Delete an instance configuration
+│   ├── delete             # Delete a cluster configuration
-│   └── select             # Select an active instance
+│   └── select             # Select a cluster
 ├── app (a)                # List Kubero apps
-│   ├── create             # Create an app configuration
+│   ├── create             # Create an app
-│   └── delete             # Delete an app configuration
+│   ├── delete             # Delete an app
+│   ├── iac:fetch          # Fetch an app as code configuration
+│   └── iac:up             # Deploy a app configuration (Infrastructure as Code)
 ├── pipeline (p)           # List Kubero pipelines
-│   ├── create             # Create an app configuration
+│   ├── create             # Create a pipeline
+│   ├── delete             # Delete a pipeline
+│   ├── iac:fetch          # Fetch a pipeline as code configuration
-│   └── delete             # Delete an app configuration
+│   └── iac:up             # Deploy a pipeline configuration (Infrastructure as Code)
 ├── config                 # View available configurations
 │   ├── addons             # List addons
 │   ├── buildpacks         # List buildpacks
 │   └── podsizes           # List pod size configurations
-├── dashboard (db)         # Open the Kubero dashboard ├── debug                  # Open the Kubero dashboard ├── tunnel (t)             # Open a tunnel to a NAT-ed cluster ├── iac:up                 # Deploy apps and pipelines │   ├── app
+├── dashboard (db)         # Open the Kubero dashboard ├── debug                  # Gather debug information ├── tunnel (t)             # Open a tunnel to a NAT-ed cluster ├── iac:down               # Remove apps and pipelines │   ├── app
-│   └── pipeline
-├── iac:down               # Remove apps and pipelines
-│   ├── app
 │   └── pipeline